ARE YOU THE NEXT MISS ILLINOIS?

 Step 2: Determine Your Eligibility

-Contestants must be between the ages of 17 and 24.
-(If you were born in 1991 or earlier, you are no longer eligible) You must also be a resident of Illinois, full time student at a college or university in Illinois, or employed full time in the state of Illinois.
+Contestants must be between the ages of 17 and 25.
+Contestants must not turn 26 before December 31st of the state competition year.
+For example, if you are competing for the title of Miss Illinois 2020, you must not turn 26 before December 31, 2020.
+You must also be a resident of Illinois, full time student at a college or university in Illinois, or employed full time in the state of Illinois.

 For a detailed list of eligibility requirements, click here.